maplemavin/docs/theming.md

 UserFansiteUrl
 :   the URL to the user's pages on the current account's fansite (if they have one setup) (i.e. `www.fullscreendirect.com/[%account_url]/fansite/users/[%user_id]`)

+### module:UserLinks
+This module will list links a user has added to their profile

+**Module Options**
+`userId`

+    the ID of the user to show

+    accepted values are the ID of any of the fans for the account

+    defaults to the user ID in the URL

+`loggedIn`

+    whether or not to use the currently logged in user, will override userId if true

+    accepted values are true and false

+    defaults to false

+### block:UserLink
+This block exposes link information for an individual user's links

+LinkUrl
+:   the URL for the link itself

+LinkTitle
+:    the title of the link

+LinkTitleSlug
+:    a slug for the link

 ### Variables With Options
 **UserPhotoUrl**
 This users profile image